-Genmin has committed to an industry leading ESG disclosure framework to report ESG performance across all operational and corporate activities using the Digbee ESG[TM] Platform (Digbee), which offers standardised disclosure for mining companies at all stages of maturity.
-Digbee's independent, third-party assessment of ESG performance enables benchmarking against peers and other mining companies, with scores ranging from A (maximum) to CCC (minimum).
+We signed to the Digbee ESGTM Platform (Digbee) during the year, an industry leading environmental, social and governance (ESG) disclosure framework to report our ESG performance across all operational and corporate activities.

+Digbee offers standardised disclosure for mining companies at all stages of maturity.
+Their independent, third-party assessments of ESG performance enables benchmarking against peers and other mining companies, which produces scores ranging from A (maximum) to CCC (minimum).